If you’re an older independent adult, you may be wondering what programs or organizations offer help for seniors without a family.

 And it may come as no surprise that older people are at greater risk of cognitive decline, including such ailments as Alzheimer’s disease or dementia.
 Talk to your doctor about cognitive decline and how you might be able to prevent it with regular exercise, a better diet, and other behavioral changes.

-You can make your home elderly-friendly by installing grab bars in locations in bathrooms, along stairs, or outside.
+You can make your home elderly-friendly by installing grab bars in bathrooms, along stairs, or outside.
 You might also consider moving kitchen, garage, or other daily items to reachable locations so you don’t need to strain or grab a step stool.
 Installing ramps may also help you enter and exit the home more easily.
 Eliminate rugs and other tripping hazards.
 You might also consider buying a medical alert system that would allow you to notify professionals if you fall or have another critical medical issue.

 Solo seniors may be at a greater risk of depression, anxiety, and other mental health ailments.
 Without a person to talk with, many solo seniors bottle up their emotions or have no outlet in which to express themselves.
-Make sure you have a community, or friends with which you can share life experiences.
+Make sure you have a community or friends with which you can share life experiences.

 Unfortunately, living alone and without a family makes solo seniors more prone to elder abuse, including physical, emotional, and financial abuse.
 Without family members, a spouse, or others to turn to, elder abusers may take advantage of someone that is alone and without a support network.